Popmotion/popmotion/README.md

 #### `restSpeed`

 The absolute velocity, in units per second, below which the animation can be considered complete.
 When both `restDelta` and `restSpeed` are met, the animation completes.
+Defaults to `10`.

 ```javascript
 animate({